 5. Rise of medical cannabis, and decline in alcohol and sugar

-Arowana notes a multi-decade decline in alcohol and sugar consumption has commenced.
-With this, the push to decriminalise and legalise medical cannabis across the world – even in unlikely countries like Thailand and Malaysia, for example – will drive exponential growth and disrupt multiple sectors.
-For the entrepreneurs amongst us and business leaders, you may want to consider the likely opportunities as well as challenges – such as competition from medical-cannabis companies and associated businesses – could inform their future-proofing strategies.
-One such company, Altria the maker of Marlboro cigarettes has recently made a US$1.8bln investment into cannabis producer, Cronos.
+Arowana notes that a multi-decade decline in alcohol and sugar consumption has commenced.
+With this, the push to decriminalise and legalise medical cannabis across the world―even in unlikely countries like Thailand and Malaysia, for example―will drive exponential growth and disrupt multiple sectors.
+For the entrepreneurs amongst us and business leaders, you may want to consider the likely opportunities as well as challenges―such as competition from medical cannabis companies and associated businesses―could inform their future-proofing strategies.
+One such company, Altria, the maker of Marlboro cigarettes, has recently made a US$1.8bln investment into cannabis producer, Cronos.

-On alcohol, younger generations are choosing better alternatives to alcohol for socialising, and so they’re drinking far less than they used to.
-Alcohol consumption is dropping but consumers are focusing on quality and spending more, opting for premium beverages.
+The younger generations are choosing better alternatives to alcohol for socialising, and so they arere drinking far less than they used to.
+Alcohol consumption is dropping, with consumers focussing on quality and spending more, opting for premium beverages.

 Similarly, sugar consumption is also on the decline as soaring obesity rates hit extreme heights and awareness of health risks associated with too much sugar grows.
-Perhaps the dedicated work of our fellow Aussies – such as Sarah Wilson’s I Quit Sugar and Damon Gameau’s That Sugar Film – is finally being heard.
-However, individuals with interests to protect will continue fighting against this trend; an example is the CEO of Coca-Cola Amatil arguing against a sugar tax.
+Perhaps the dedicated work of our fellow Aussies, such as Sarah Wilson's I Quit Sugar and Damon Gameau’s That Sugar Film, are finally being heard.
+However, individuals with interests to protect will continue fighting against this trend, such as the CEO of Coca-Cola Amatil.
+In arguing against a sugar tax.

 Is your business prepared for the future?

-Are you interested in finding out more about Arowana and how SMEs can futureproof their business?
-Download our guide or sign up for our newsletter.
+Are you interested in finding out more about Arowana and how SMEs can future-proof their business?
+Visit our website and get in touch with us: https://arowanaco.com/connect/